jzhou316/LLM-networking-control/README.md

 # LLMs for Network Configuration

-We develop a system that leverages LLMs to automatically configure network switch devices based on natural language requests.
+We develop an agentic system that leverages LLMs to automatically configure network switch devices based on natural language requests.

 ## Description